 Data analytics is helpful for businesses that want to grow in scale and increase their profitability.
 Simple information like knowing what strains are selling the most, what days are your best revenue days and what products don't move as well can all inform your business decisions.

 It would help if you looked into using automated data extraction for your business.
-But, again, this is something that Grassi helps its clients out with.
 The right data extraction tool can save you money, time and losses that would otherwise be spent on manual data extraction, which is slow and inaccurate.
 In addition, automated data extraction tools can gather data from everywhere, including your internal software and social media platforms for customer-related data.

 Once you have extracted the data, your data analyst or CFO can help you analyze the data and synthesize good, intelligent, data-driven decisions.
 You can also use analytics to evaluate your business’ performance using Key Performance Indicators (KPI).
 These could help you understand whether you are exceeding your expectations or if more effort needs to be made to meet your targets.